 When compared with other financial markets, foreign exchange is the biggest and most liquid market in the world.
-Over five trillion dollars are being traded on a daily basis and this tells much about the daily liquidity in stake.
-Not all currency pairs are being traded on a constant basis as trading volume differs depending on different currencies and different currency pairs and this is one thing that makes traders use different trading techniques.
-Of course, that liquidity is just one thing to consider and actually is not even that important.
-The most important is the time horizon a trader has in mind for the open trades or for the profit to be reached.
-Based on this time horizon, there are different trading styles to be used, all of them with advantages and disadvantages, but suitable to each and every trader’s personality.
+Over 5 trillion dollars are traded on a daily basis, and this tells much about the daily liquidity at stake.
+Not all currency pairs are traded on a constant basis, as trading volume differs depending on different currencies and different currency pairs, and this is one thing that drives traders to use different trading techniques.
+Of course, that liquidity is just one thing to consider, and actually is not even that important.
+The most important factor is the time horizon a trader has in mind for the open trades, or for the profit to be reached.
+Based on this time horizon, there are different trading styles to be used, all of them with advantages and disadvantages – but there is something suitable for each and every trader’s personality.

 Three Major Trading Styles

-For the first time a trader gets in contact with the Forex market, he/she tends to build different expectations based on the personality traits each person poses.
-Some dream of getting rich fast, others are dreaming of being able to trade successfully in order to drop their jobs and be their own boss, while others are simply having too much money and are looking to diversify their investments into a new market.
-No matter the motivation, we can talk about the following three trading styles people use when selling or buying on the foreign exchange market.
+The first time a trader gets in contact with the Forex market, he/she tends to build different expectations based on the personality traits that person possesses.
+Some dream of getting rich fast, others dream of being able to trade successfully in order to drop their jobs and be their own boss, while others simply have too much money, and are looking to diversify their investments into a new market.
+No matter what the motivation, we can talk about the following three trading styles people use when selling or buying on the foreign exchange market.

 Scalping is a term that describes a short-term strategy for executing a trade.
-These traders are not looking for big returns number of pips, but merely for small moves market makes.
-In doing that, the trading setups are being taken from the lower time frames, like the five minutes and even the one-minute chart and constant attention and focus is needed for perfect execution.
+These traders are not looking for big returns in numbers of pips, but merely for small moves the market makes.
+In doing that, the trading set-ups are taken from the shorter timeframes, like the 5-minute, and even the 1-minute, chart, and constant attention and focus is needed for perfect execution.
 Because this is a time-consuming process and requires a lot of attention, in order for this trading style to make sense, trading volume is bigger than normal.
-After all, as we discussed here on Forex Trading Academy, the value of a pip is strongly correlated with the volume of the transaction that is opened.
+After all, as we have discussed here on the Forex Trading Academy, the value of a pip is strongly correlated with the volume of the transaction that is opened.
 The bigger the volume, the more valuable a pip is.

-Traders in this category are looking to hold positions until a take profit or a stop loss level is being reached or until a setup is being invalidated.
-This can take from a few hours to one day or even weeks and it means analysis and expectations are not being built from lower time frames.
-These traders are applying a top/down analysis to a currency pair and their setups are on the four hours and daily charts, looking to fade specific fundamental news and sometimes even trying to pick a top or a bottom.
-This is not an easy task and patience is key here.
-The main advantage of this trading style is that traders are not glued to the screens in order to execute a trade.
-They are well aware of the levels the market is at and the news that is about to be released and trade mostly using pending orders and are very active when volatile events like central banks interest rate decisions are being announced.
+Traders in this category are looking to hold positions until a take profit or a stop loss level is reached, or until a set-up is invalidated.
+This can take from a few hours to 1 day or even weeks, and it means analysis and expectations are not being built from shorter timeframes.
+These traders apply a top-down analysis to a currency pair, and their set-ups are on the 4-hour and daily charts, looking to fade specific fundamental news, and sometimes even trying to pick a top or a bottom.
+This is not an easy task, and patience is key here.
+The main advantage of this trading style is that traders are not glued to their screens in order to execute a trade.
+They are well aware of the levels the market is at and the news that is about to be released, and trade mostly using pending orders.
+They are very active when volatile events such as central banks’ interest rate decisions are being announced.

-For these traders the type of a trading account doesn’t really matter in the sense that spreads can widen a bit, can be bigger than normal, and even swaps don’t really matter.
-What matters the most is execution and funds safety, so these traders will not trade if the broker is not regulated and if the funds are not segregated to a custodial bank.
+For these traders, the type of trading account doesn’t really matter in the sense that spreads can widen a bit and can be bigger than normal – and even swaps don’t really matter.
+What matters the most is execution and safety of funds, so these traders will not trade if the broker is not regulated and if the funds are not segregated to a custodial bank.

 Other educational materials